-HTTP defines proactive content negotiation to allow servers to select the appression of a given request, based upon the user agent's characteristics, expressed in request headers.
-In practice, clients are often unwilling to sent request headers, because it is not clear whether they will be used, and sent impacts both performance and privacy.
+HTTP defines proactive content negotiation to allow servers to select the appropriate response for a given request, based upon the user agent's characteristics, as expressed in request headers.
+In practice, clients are often unwilling to send those request headers, because it is not clear whether they will be used, and sending them impacts both performance and privacy.

-This document defines two response headers, Accept-CH and Accept-CHthat servers can use to advertise their use of request headers for proactive negotiation, along with a set of guidelines for the creation of such headers, known as "Client Hints."
+This document defines two response headers, Accept-CH and Accept-CH-Lifetime, that servers can use to advertise their use of request headers for proactive content negotiation, along with a set of guidelines for the creation of such headers, colloquially known as "Client Hints."